opencube-horizon/system-characterization/memory-characterization/README.md

-# Figure 9 - Memory Latency
+# Memory - Latency

+This folder provides data and visualisation scripts for Memory Latency metrics.
+The results are reported in D4.1. in Figure 9.

 ## Requirements